Team Building Activities Are Strongly Encouraged

 Provide lunch for the whole company or for a department or work team.
 Assign employees to various workgroups of up to 10 people to discuss and respond to work-related questions.

 Schedule employees to visit other departments for a take-an-employee-to-work day.
-Employees are always curious about what the others do.
+Employees are always curious about what others do.
 Satisfy their interest and introduce them to a whole new workgroup in the process.
+You will also break down the silos that are inherent in how much of the office and work are structured.

 Provide Comfortable Collaboration Spaces